Hint: the world's largest land carnivore and the mysterious "unicorn of the sea" both call this icy region home.

-Set off in search of these incredible animals on Seabourn Venture's inaugural season, Seabourn's new purpose-built ship where expedition meets ultra-luxury adventure without compromises.
+Set off in search of these incredible animals on Seabourn's purpose-built ship, Seabourn Venture, where expedition meets ultra-luxury adventure without compromises.

 The ship's world-class Expedition Team personalizes each day of your adventure based on nature's conditions and seasonal wildlife behavior, ensuring you once-in-a-lifetime wildlife encounters and destination experiences.

 Get up close and personal with sealife, reefs, and more in a U-Boat Worx Cruise Sub 7 designed specifically for Seabourn